A rare cause of acute abdomen: Isolated necrosis of the cecum

 2Department of General Surgery, University of Health Sciences, Kartal Training and Research Hospital, İstanbul, Turkey

-Keywords: Acute abdomen, isolated necrosis of the cecum, ischemic colitis
+Keywords: isolated necrosis of the cecum, acute abdomen, ischemic colitis

-A 76-year-old female patient was admitted to our emergency unit due to the complaints of abdominal pain that had begun 12 hours ago and that was localized in the right lower quadrant and nausea.
-Her physical examination revealed diffuse tenderness, defense, and rebound in the McBurney’s point in the right lower quadrant of the abdomen.
-In her analyses, leukocyte (WBC) was 16200/mm3 , blood pressure (BP) was 125/80 mmHg, pulse was 84/min, and temperature was 37.7 oC.
-No abnormality was detected in the direct abdominal radiography at standing position.
-In the computed tomography (CT) of the whole abdomen, a thickening was observed in the wall of the cecum.
-It was learned from the history of the patient that she had received tuberculosis treatment 20 years ago, she had been performed total thyroidectomy due to multinodular goiter 10 years ago, and she had hypertension in recent years.
-With the present findings, the patient was taken into operation due to the pre-diagnosis of acute abdomen, particularly acute appendicitis.
-Because of thickened wall in the cecum in the tomography, the abdomen was opened with a subumbilical median incision since another pathology might be encountered and cecal necrosis was found (Picture 1).
-It was observed that the appendix was normal and there was a 5 cm Meckel’s diverticulum at the 65-70 cm proximal to the ileocecal valve.
-The patient was performed cecal and 10 cm distal ileal resection (Picture 2).
-End-to-side anastomosis was performed between the ileum and ascending colon.
-Meckel’s diverticulum was excised in the same session.
-The excised materials were sent to pathology.
-According to the result of the pathological examination, the diagnosis of ischemic colitis was established (Picture 3).
-Patient informed consent was taken to publish the data.
+A 76-year-old female patient presented to our emergency clinic with complaints of nausea and localized abdominal pain in the right lower quadrant that had started 12 h prior.
+Physical examination of the patient revealed deep tenderness, defense and rebound at McBurney’s point on the right lower quadrant of the abdomen.
+Test and examination results were as follows: leucocyte: 16.200/mm3 , blood pressure: 125/80 mmHg, pulse: 84/min, fever: 37.7°C, and there was no feature on direct abdominal graphy in the upright position.
+Abdominal computed tomography (CT) showed thickening on the cecum wall.
+It was learned from the patient’s history that she had received treatment for tuberculosis 20 years ago, had undergone total thyroidectomy for multinodular goiter 10 years prior, and had started suffering from hypertension in recent years.
+With the data at hand, the patient was taken to surgery with a preliminary diagnosis of acute abdomen, primarily acute appendicitis.
+Since there was thickening of the cecum wall on tomography, a sub-umblical median incision was performed because another pathology could manifest itself, and it was observed that cecum necrosis was present (Figure 1).
+It was seen that the appendix was normal and also, there was Meckel’s diverticulum, 5 cm in length and 65-70 cm proximal to the ileocecal valve.
+Cecum and 10 cm distal ileum resections were performed on the patient (Figure 2).
+End-to-side anastomosis was performed between the ileum and the ascending colon.
+Excision of the Meckel’s diverticulum was done at the same session.
+The section excised was sent to pathology.
+Pathological examination resulted in the diagnosis of ischemic colitis (Figure 3).

-Although ischemic colitis, which causes isolated cecal necrosis, can involve the whole colon, it mostly affects the left colon (10).
-Particularly the blood supply of the splenic flexura, which is located between the inferior and superior mesenteric arteries, is less in this region.
-Again, the anterior and posterior cecal arteries, which feed the cecum, arising from the colic branch of the ileocolic artery without forming a vascular arch and collateral, can lead to insufficient feeding of the cecum (4).
-It is known that ischemic colitis occurs in association with non-occlusive mesenteric ischemia.
-While the reason for the development of ischemic colitis cannot be found in some cases, it develops secondary to systemic hypotension in conditions such as sepsis, shock, and hypovolemia in some cases (3).
-Mesenteric ischemia can appear with vasoconstriction resulting from the use of drugs such as digital and catecholamine (4).
-On the other hand, isolated cecal necrosis can develop due to some reasons such as chronic heart disease, cardiopulmonary surgery, systemic chemotherapy, and cholesterol embolization (11).
+Although ischemic colitis leading to isolated necrosis of the cecum can involve all parts of the colon, it mostly involves the left colon (10).
+Especially blood build-up of the splenic flexura located between the inferior and superior mesenteric arteries is less in this region.
+Again, the cecum can be insufficiently fed due to the fact that the anterior and posterior cecal arteries feeding the cecum stem out of the colic branch of the ileocolic artery without forming vascular arc and collateral circulation (4).
+It is known that ischemic colitis develops due to non-occlusive mesenteric ischemia.
+While the causes of the development of ischemic colitis cannot be found in some, it can occur secondary to systemic hypotension in the event of a shock, hypovolemia, and systemic sepsis (3).
+Mesenteric ischemia can occur with vasoconstriction that develops as a result of digital and catecholamine drug use (4).
+Isolated necrosis of the cecum may also be seen with chronic heart disease, cardiopulmonary surgery, systemic chemotherapy, and cholesterol embolization (11).

 Cite this paper as: Eyvaz K, Sıkar HE, Gökçeimam M, Küçük HF, Kurt N. A rare cause of acute abdomen: Isolated necrosis of the cecum.
 Turk J Surg 2018; 10.5152/turkjsurg.2018.1334.